-To get the best out of your computer, you should always keep the device drivers up to date.
+To get the most out of your computer, you should always keep the device drivers up to date.
 If you’re looking for Intel CPU drivers or other motherboard device drivers, you’ve definitely come to the right place.
-Here we will teach you how to update these drivers step by step.
+Here in this post you’ll learn how to update these drivers step by step.

 To update your Intel CPU drivers: